catalyst-team/classification/README.md

 #### Visualization of the learning process

-You can use [W&B](https://www.wandb.com/) account for viaualisation:
+You can use [W&B](https://www.wandb.com/) account for visualisation:

 ```
 wandb: (1) Create a W&B account